 Even during project execution, using Geofoam blocks will save you time, which translates to lower installation costs.
 The material also goes through a strict quality control process, so you are always sure to get the best results for your applications.

 For road construction applications, the chemical composition of the soil and its interaction with groundwater is a major consideration.
 EPS Geofoam blocks are impervious to all known substances you can expect to find in the ground.
-This means that EPS Geomembranes do not have any expected lifespan as the material does not go under any degradation with time.
+This means that EPS Geomembranes do not have any limit to expected lifespan as the material does not go under any degradation with time.

 Protecting Geofoam with Geomembranes